 - A course may not count for both the individualized major and another major.

-- This major may include regular catalog courses, winter-term courses and experiences, off-campus courses (if approved), travel experiences, individualized studies, special topics courses, practica, and internships.
+- This major may include regular catalog courses, immersive-term courses and experiences, off-campus courses (if approved), travel experiences, individualized studies, special topics courses, practica, and internships.

 Development of the Proposal